NHSDigital/nhs-notify-web-cms/docs/pages/pricing/letters.md

 You can include an insert with letters to give recipients other information.
 For example, this could be a leaflet to a related service.

-If you include an insert with your letter, you will need to pay an insert fee of up to 1.08 pence + VAT for each letter.
+If you include an insert with your letter, you will need to pay an insert fee of up to 1.08 pence (plus VAT) for each letter.

 You can print your inserts elsewhere or use NHS Notify.
 If you use NHS Notify, you will need to pay the print cost.